Sniffaloo Logo

 In cat language, following you everywhere is one of the highest compliments.
 It means "You're my person, and I trust you completely."

 This behavior is similar to how cats bond with their mothers as kittens.
-If you're interested in understanding more feline bonding behaviors, check out our guide on why cats purr and why cats knead, two other adorable ways cats show affection.
+If you want to understand more feline bonding behaviors, check out our guide on why cats purr and why cats knead, two other ways cats show affection.

 2. Natural Curiosity and Investigation

-Cats are highly intelligent predators with an insatiable curiosity about their environment.
-This trait, which served their wild ancestors well, remains strong in domestic cats today.
+Cats are smart predators with a strong curiosity about their environment.
+This trait served their wild ancestors well, and it hasn't gone anywhere in domestic cats.

 What drives their curiosity:

-From your cat's perspective, following you isn't clingy behavior, it's investigative journalism.
+From your cat's perspective, following you isn't clingy, it's investigative journalism.
 They're gathering intel on the most interesting thing in their territory: you.

 This natural curiosity is also why many cats love interactive play.
 Providing enrichment through puzzle feeders and toys can help satisfy their investigative instincts.